lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 ## Performance

-Consider an experiment that is not explicitly performed by the algorithm.
+Consider an experiment that is not explicitly part of the algorithm.
 For each point p in the original set, determine the point q that was ultimately retained in the bin to which p was assigned.
 If p equals q, keep it unchanged.